 Beneficial Shareholders.
 If you are a beneficial owner and do not instruct your broker, bank, or other agent how to vote your shares, the question of whether your broker or nominee will still be able to vote your shares depends on whether the New York Stock Exchange, or NYSE, deems the particular proposal to be a "routine" matter.
 Brokers and nominees can use their discretion to vote "uninstructed" shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
-Under the rules and interpretations of the NYSE, "non-routine" matters are matters that may substantially affect the rights or privileges of shareholders, such as mergers, shareholder proposals, elections of directors (even if not contested), executive compensation (including any advisory shareholder votes on executive compensation and on the frequency of shareholder votes on executive compensation), and certain corporate governance proposals, even if management-supported.
+Under the rules and interpretations of the NYSE, "non-routine" matters are matters that may substantially affect the rights or privileges of shareholders, such as mergers, shareholder votes on executive compensation and on the frequency of shareholder votes on executive compensation, and certain corporate governance proposals, even if management-supported.
 Proposals 1, 3, 4, and 5 are considered to be "non-routine" under NYSE rules such that your broker, bank, or other agent cannot vote your shares on those proposals in the absence of your voting instructions.
 Conversely, Proposal 2 is considered to be "routine" under NYSE rules and thus if you do not return voting instructions to your broker, your shares may be voted by your broker in its discretion on Proposal 2.